 Has Bobby Dassey Been Arrested?

 Part 2 featured revelations about Bobby, which was explosive.
 The new episodes introduced new evidence in Avery’s case.
-His attorney has a legal right to explore other persons of interest and to raise the possibility of other culprits known as Denny suspects.
-Any names put forward must adhere to the stipulations in a 1984 case heard in the Court of Appeals of Wisconsin.
+Any new persons of interest named must follow the stipulations in a 1984 case heard in the Court of Appeals of Wisconsin.

 An attorney must show a motive, opportunity, and evidence that connects that particular subject to the crime.
 Having taken over the case in 2016, Zellner made it clear she would be following the evidence, as well as the science, which led her right to Bobby.

-He Was Called As A Key Witness In Avery’s Trial
+Avery’s Trial Saw Him Called As A Key Witness

 Viewers were first introduced to Bobby in Part 1.
 As a key witness to the trial, he testified for the prosecution.
 He asserted that he had witnessed Halbach arriving on the Avery property, where he saw her taking photographs.